|James Reed, District 1||Toni Johnson, District 2|

 |Connie Little, District 5|

-No county election commissioner shall serve or be considered as elected unless and until he has received a majority of the votes cast for the position or post for which he is a candidate.
+No county election commissioner shall serve or be considered as elected unless and until he has received a majority of the votes cast for the position or post for which he or she is a candidate.
 If such majority vote is not received in the first election, then the two (2) candidates receiving the most votes for each position or post shall be placed up the ballot for the second election to be held two (2) weeks later in accordance with appropriate procedures followed in other elections involving run-off candidates.

 - With redistricting, Commissioners assign voters to the appropriate district and precinct and revise poll books to conform to changes in boundaries.